By Dan Christensen, Board Certified Personal Injury Attorney and Owner of DC Law

 - Safety by Day of the Week: Mondays through Fridays are more treacherous for motorcyclists than Saturdays and Sundays.
 According to Texas findings from 2010-2017, 65% of motorcycle crashes occur on weekdays, with 35% of crashes occurring on the weekend.

-- Safety by Time of Day: Overall, crashes that happen during the day result in less serious injury to the motorcyclist.
+- Safety by Time of Day: Overall, crashes that happen during the day result in less serious injury to the motorcyclist said a motorcycle lawyer.
 74% of crashes that occurred during the daytime resulted in no or minor injuries, while 30% of crashes that occurred during nighttime resulted in fatal or serious injuries.

 - Injuries by Community Type (Rural vs. Urban): Serious and fatal motorcycle crashes are more likely to occur in rural locations rather than in urban areas.
 Between 2010 and 2017 in rural Texas, 8% of crashes were fatal and 28% of crashes were suspected to have resulted in serious injury, compared to urban areas where 4% of crashes were fatal and 19% of crashes were suspected to be serious.